SiChiTong/ACCR/README.md

 ## *ROS controller*
 * Clean up the algorithms used in the current project and remove or mark the irrelevant or unused packages.
+* Create a simple decision layer to allow it to decide when to lift up or drop down the bucket (will add more features later: *e.g.* switch the navigation algorithms between lidar-base and vision-base).
 * More features will come later.